LucasNoffsMotta/Football-Simulator/README.md

+Welcome!

 This project is still being developed.

-This is a basic program made to simulate football games and a simple championship.
+This is a basic program made to simulate text based football games and a simple championship.

 How to play?